GURU1001S/EcoSphere-ESG-Management-Platform/README.md

 - Multi-dimensional badge system with rarity tiers and progression families
 - XP-based leaderboards at employee and department level
 - Personalized reward catalog — adapts visibility based on engagement state
-- AI generates targeted challenges per department based on ESG weakness

 ---

-## AI Features
+## Automated Features

-EcoSphere uses Groq (Llama 3.1) as an embedded intelligence layer.
+EcoSphere uses an embedded deterministic intelligence layer.
 Three features.
 Each independently useful.
 Together they form a system.

 ### Challenge Recommender

-Analyzes each employee's participation history, sentiment tag, and their department's weakest ESG pillar.
-Recommends 3 challenges most likely to drive meaningful engagement for that specific employee.
+Analyzes each employee's participation history and recommends challenges most likely to drive meaningful engagement for that specific employee.

 ### Challenge Auto-Generator

-Takes a department's current ESG scores and generates 3 contextually relevant sustainability challenges targeting the weakest pillar.
+Takes a department's current ESG scores and automatically generates 3 contextually relevant sustainability challenges targeting the weakest pillar using pre-defined operational templates.
-Challenges are created as Draft records, ready for manager review.

 ### Impact Synthesizer

-When a CSR activity completes, the AI reads every participant's self-reported impact, synthesizes them into a 3-sentence organizational impact summary, and stores it on the activity record.
+When a CSR activity completes, the system reads every participant's self-reported impact and automatically synthesizes them into an organization-wide impact digest stored on the activity record.
-Management gets qualitative ESG intelligence from ground-level data.

 ---